-Precipitation Outlook: The most recent Climate Prediction Center (CPC) precipitation outlook for January 2017 indicates a slight increased likelihood (~40%) of below-normal rainfall for south Florida.
-For the three-month windows January to March through March to May, the likelihood of below-normal increases to approximately 45%.
-The CPC precipitation outlook for the remainder of the 2017 dry season months is for equal chances of below-normal, normal and above-normal rainfall.
+Precipitation Outlook: The most recent Climate Prediction Center (CPC) precipitation outlook for January 2017 indicates an increased likelihood (~45%) of below-normal rainfall for south Florida.
+For the three-month windows January to March and March to May, the likelihood of below-normal rainfall is also approximately 45%.
+The CPC precipitation outlook for the remainder of the 2017 dry season, and the onset of the 2017 wet season, is for equal chances of below-normal, normal and above-normal rainfall.